Bureau-du-Forestier-en-chef/FMT/README.md

 # 📑 Description

-FMT (**F**orest **M**anagement **T**ool) is an open source Forest Management library.
+FMT (**F**orest **M**anagement **T**ool) is an **open source Forest Management library**.

-- It is a C++ library made to interpret forest planning models based on Woodstock files formulation.
+- It is a C++ library made to interpret forest planning models based on the Woodstock files formulation.
 - It can be used through Python, Cran-R or directly from C++.
-- FMT's generic approach to forest planning gives the opportunity to the user to manipulate forest planning models and generate forest planning solutions.
+- It's generic approach to forest planning gives the opportunity to the user to manipulate forest planning models and generate forest planning solutions.
-- The objective behind this project is to bring all forest planning models types onto the same generic library to help the community to develop new approaches to forest planning problems or improve the one that have been there for years.
+- It's objective is to bring all forest planning models types onto the same generic library to help the community to develop new approaches to forest planning problems or improve the one that have been there for years.

 # ✨ Features